oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro8 - Expectations and Lucas critique.md

 # Expectations, Policy and the Lucas Critique
 ## Expectations and policy efectiveness
-Expectations about future policy, we introduce a price-setting process better than in [[Macro3 - Aggregate Suply]]
+Expectations about future policy, we introduce a price-setting process better than in [[Macro3 - Aggregate Supply]]

 ## AS curve with predetermined prices
 ![[Pasted image 20220904234126.png]]